czmirek/POST-only-API-standard/README.md

 Hypermedia links are references to URLs of other resources that are in some relation to the data you are returning.

-This is the example on the site [What is REST?](https://restfulapi.net/)
+This is the example from the site [What is REST?](https://restfulapi.net/)

 ```json
 {